Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Historical functional linear model with dynamic sparsity (HFLM-DS)

 Most previous works that have developed historical functional linear models have imposed sparsity in their model \citep{harezlak2007penalized,malfait2003historical,xun2022sparse}, however, they all assume that the lag after which the explanatory feature has no effect on the response is static in time.
 This assumption is indeed too strong for many applications, especially in Earth science.
 Instead, we impose sparsity with a more flexible approach via nested group 2-norm thresholding such that a dynamic time lag $\delta(t)$ can be reliably estimated.
-In statistics, sparsity is usually induced via the lasso or bridge penalties \citep{xun2022sparse,tibshirani1996regression,huang2008asymptotic}.
-The lasso is known to not have the oracle and sign consistency properties, meaning it cannot distinguish which coefficients should be exactly zero according to the data-generating process.
-This was shown experimentally in the original lasso paper \citep{tibshirani1996regression}, and it was shown theoretically in \citet{meinshausen2009lasso}, \citet{zhao2006model}, \citet{fan2001variable}, and \citet{leng2006note}.
-The oracle and consistency properties of bridge penalties are better than lasso, though they still fail when the number of parameters exceeds the number of observations and when there is extensive multicollinearity \citep{huang2008asymptotic}.
-Both of these troublesome properties are expected in problems surrounding our intended application.
-As an alternative, \citet{zhao2006model} suggests using the L0 penalty, though this poses a new problem of non-convexity and NP-hard computational complexity \citep{zhao2006model,huo2007stepwise}.
-The L0-norm has the oracle property and is selection consistent, meaning it will select the correct features which are non-zero in the ground-truth model with a probability converging to 1 under weaker conditions compared to the lasso \citep{zhang2012general,staerk2018adaptive,kim2012consistent}.
-Due to the strongly hierarchical nature of our model, optimizing the L0-norm problem changes from $O(2^K)$ to $O(K)$, thus, for our application it is computationally tractable and theoretically preferable for variable selection.
+The nested group framework allows us to place each coefficient in a series of groups according to a hierarchical structure \citep{zhao2009composite}.
+Let $A_{0,t}, A_{1,t}, ..., A_{D-1,t}$ be a series of groups defined for each time point $t \in 1,..., T$.
+The group $A_{s,t}$ contains the indices of the coefficients corresponding to $\beta(s,t), ..., \beta(D-1,t)$.
+Notice that the groups are nested such that $ A_{D-1,t} \subset A_{D-2,t} \subset ... \subset A_{0,t}$.
+These groups will be further discussed when our method and algorithm are detailed in Section \ref{sec:algo}.